jsdoc/jsdoc.github.io/content/en/about-plugins.md

 ```
 {% endexample %}

-You'll notice a "finishers" property set.
+You'll notice a `finishers` property set.
 The finishers property should contain an array of functions to be called after the event is fired and all the handlers have processed it.
 The parser provides an `addDocletRef` function that adds the doclet to the map (keyed off of the id property) of doclets it knows about.

 Lastly, the visitors are executed in the order the plugins are listed in the conf.json file.
-A plugin can stop later plugins from visiting a node by setting a `stopPropagation` property on the event object (e.stopPropagation = true).
-A plugin can stop the event from firing setting a `preventDefault` property.
+A plugin can stop later plugins from visiting a node by setting a `stopPropagation` property on the event object (`e.stopPropagation = true`).
+A plugin can stop the event from firing by setting a `preventDefault` property.

 ### Throwing Errors